 Machining Advisor Pro is a cutting edge resource designed to precisely calculate running parameters for high performance Helical Solutions end mills in materials like stainless steel, aluminum, and much more.
 Simply input your tool, your exact material grade, and machine setup and Machining Advisor Pro will generate fully customizable running parameters.
 This free resource allows you to push your tools harder, faster, and smarter to truly dominate the competition.

 Stainless steel machining doesn’t have to be hard.
-By identifying the proper material grade for each part, selecting the perfect cutting tool, and optimizing running parameters, stainless steel machining headaches can be a thing of the past.
+By identifying the proper material grade for each part, selecting the perfect cutting tool, and optimizing running parameters, headaches from milling steel can become a thing of the past.